-We currently have no standalone facility and utilize a combined square feet of Agenus' facilities in Lexington, MA, New York, NY and Cambridge, United Kingdom.
+We currently utilize a combined 3,500 square feet of Agenus' facilities in Lexington, MA, New York, NY and Cambridge, United Kingdom.
 The space supports our research, clinical and administrative functions.
 There is current capacity to expand our operations within existing Agenus facilities.